Solar-network/docs/docs/exchanges/configuring-rate-limits.md

 # Configuring Rate Limits

-ARK Core is mainly used in the context of public services, providing desktop wallets with the necessary endpoints to function.
-Since they serve anonymous users and to protect against DDoS attacks, ARK Core nodes have strict rate limits.
+Solar Core is mainly used in the context of public services, providing desktop wallets with the necessary endpoints to function.
+Since they serve anonymous users and to protect against DDoS attacks, Solar Core nodes have strict rate limits.
 Enterprise users (such as exchanges) might encounter a problem creating large batches of transactions and broadcasting them.
 The rate limit can be configured in multiple ways to solve these problems.

 ## Exceeding the Rate Limit <a id="exceeding-the-rate-limit"></a>

-By default, rate limits are enabled on ARK Core nodes.
+By default, rate limits are enabled on Solar Core nodes.
 When the rate limit is exceeded; a `429` HTTP status is returned.

 ## Configuring the Rate Limit <a id="configuring-the-rate-limit"></a>

-You can fine tune or completely disable the node's rate limit by editing the .env file found at `~/.config/ark-core/{network}/.env`.
+You can fine tune or completely disable the node's rate limit by editing the .env file found at `~/.config/solar-core/{network}/.env`.
 Find most important parameters below:

-### file: ~/.config/ark-core/{network}/.env <a id="file-config-ark-core-network-env"></a>
+### file: ~/.config/solar-core/{network}/.env <a id="file-config-solar-core-network-env"></a>

 ```javascript
 CORE_API_RATE_LIMIT_DISABLED=true